What is the course about?

 We will contact you with joining instructions before your course starts.

 What will we cover?

-- What to check for before your music gets released on CD and other formats.
+• what to check for before your music is released on CD and other formats

 What will I achieve?

 By the end of this course you should be able to...